ephemeraHQ/converse-app/adr/adr.001.architecture-poc-for-business-logic-and-dependencies-group-joining.md

 ## Context
 During our week-long offsite in Nashville from September 23rd to 27th, 2024, we discussed exciting opportunities with our newly expanded team.
 Michael, a recent addition, brings experience from his previous role where he implemented patterns to increase testability and separate business logic from UI, enhancing code robustness.
 He also introduced a pattern for controlling dependencies and side effects in applications.

-Given the potential benefits, we've decided to adapt these patterns for our codebase.
-The proof of concept is estimated to take 2-4 weeks.
-Naomi and Michael felt it was important to document the deliverables, provide a high-level overview of the pattern, and discuss alternatives, even though we've already agreed on the approach during the offsite.
+Given the potential benefits, the mobile team verbally agreed that this was a good use of our time.
+However, since the proof of concept is estimated to take 2-4 weeks, Naomi and Michael felt it was important to document the deliverables, provide a high-level overview of the pattern, and discuss alternatives, despite prior agreements on the approach during the offsite.

 This document also serves as our first Architecture Decision Record (ADR).
 Michael suggests using ADRs to record our team's decision-making process in source control, allowing us to review and improve it over time.